Animadversio/Animadversio.github.io/_academic_notes/Note on Stochastic Lancosz Quadrature.md

 I'll try to articulate the algorithm according to this recent article[^0].

+## Problem Reformulate

+The original question is to compute

+### Lanczos Iteration

+## Caveats

+One of the reason that this algorithm is not as popular as Householder transform is that it has long suffered from issues of numerical stability.

+## Reference Implementation

+One python package that implement Stochastic Lanczos Quadrature is [eMaTe](https://github.com/stdogpkg/emate) from StDoG, which use Tensorflow computational machinery.
+See their [documentation](https://emate.readthedocs.io/en/latest/examples.html#sthocastic-lanczos-quadrature)  .

 [^0]: [FAST ESTIMATION OF tr(f(A)) VIA STOCHASTIC LANCZOS QUADRATURE](https://epubs.siam.org/doi/10.1137/16M1104974)

+[^1]: Matrix Computations 4th Ed.
+Chapter 10.